-Performance and Development Review (PDR) is a University wide process to support staff in maximising their career and professional development through meaningful conversations, allowing contribution to be documented and reviewed and aligned to the high-performance culture which is instrumental in the achievement of the University's strategic ambitions.
-PDR is a joint process, with the line manager/reviewer supporting and guiding staff to define and achieve their objectives and progress towards appropriate professional and career development ambitions.
-Whilst PDR can inform other processes where relevant, e.g., Academic Promotion, it is widely recognised that a meaningful PDR discussion is of significant importance and value to every member of staff and their respective line manager.
+Performance and Development Review (PDR) is a University wide process to support staff in maximising their career and professional development through meaningful conversations.
+The PDR process allows contributions to be documented, reviewed and aligned with the high-performance culture which is instrumental to the achievement of the University's strategic ambitions.
+PDR is a joint process, with the line manager/reviewer supporting and guiding staff to define and attain their objectives, as well as to progress towards appropriate professional and career development ambitions.
+Whilst PDR can inform other processes where relevant, e.g., Academic Promotion, it is widely recognised that a meaningful PDR discussion is of significance and value to every member of staff and their respective line manager.

-2. Annual Cycle 2023-2024
+2. Annual Cycle 2024-2025

-Staff Group PDR Cycle Performance Review & Objective Setting All Eligible Staff 1 July 2023 - 30 June 2024 16 July - 30 September 2024
+Staff Group PDR Cycle Performance Review & Objective Setting All Eligible Staff 1 July 2024 - 30 June 2025 17July - 30 September 2025